Who is Nano Home Loans?

 A home equity loan uses the existing equity in your property as collateral for a separate new loan, whereas refinancing is simply replacing your existing loan with a new loan.
 When refinancing with Nano, we also let you access some of the existing equity in your property via our “equity release” feature, which is up to $100k in additional funds (or 75% of the property value).

-At Nano, you’ll need to have an Loan-to-Value Ratio (LVR) under 75%, meaning you’ll need to have at least 25% equity in your existing property (or the equivalent in available funds which you can deposit into your loan before refinancing).
+At Nano, you’ll need to have a maximum Loan-to-Value Ratio (LVR) of 75%, meaning you’ll need to have at least 25% equity in your existing property (or the equivalent in available funds which you can deposit into your loan before refinancing).

 The process varies lender to lender, however at Nano, you can get your home loan approved in minutes (not weeks!) due to our market-leading digital application and decision making process.
 Once approved, the settlement process is set by your current lender which takes around 2-3 weeks, but can take longer.
 However, we’ll make sure to stay in touch and clearly communicate with you throughout the process, keeping you updated with progress and next steps – all the way from the start of the application, right through to becoming a Nano customer.